bram209/beautiful-jekyll/_posts/2017-09-07-a-better-alternative-to-adblock-plus.md

 <div class="box-note" markdown="1">
 **Pro's**
-* More versatile, blocking based on URL paths and parameters
+* Versatile, blocking based on URL paths and parameters
 * UI interface (easily disable adblocker on specific sites)

 **Con's**
-* Slower
+* Slower than using a hosts file
 </div>

 ## The hosts file